 But there must be more I could do and I joined the Research Interest Group of the Edinburgh Branch of Parkinson’s UK.
 I am now taking part in a clinical trial.
 I’m on a double-blind trial that’s repurposing a diabetes drug called exenatide.
 The trial is being run out of University College London (UCL) with a local group based at the Western General Hospital in Edinburgh.

 I inject myself every Thursday, but I have no idea whether I am on the placebo or on the drug.
 I like to take a positive view of life – glass half full.
 At the start of the trial, my symptoms seemed to slow down, but with nine months to go, my balance is going a bit, and I’m fatigued in the evenings.
 However, if my participation helps to find a cure or a way to slow down the progression of symptoms, then it’s been worthwhile.

 More generally, the situation is very frustrating.
-Parkinson’s, a neurological degenerative disease, has been in the medical books 1817.
-Like other neurological degenerative diseases, Alzheimer’s and Dementia, there is still no cure.
+Parkinson’s, a neurological degenerative disease, has been in the medical books since 1817.
+Like other neurodegenerative diseases such as Alzheimer’s Disease, there is still no cure.

-Around the world, there are more than 10 million people with Parkinson’s disease.
-Alzheimer’s disease affects 24 million people worldwide, and dementia over 55 million.
+Around the world, there are more than 10 million people with Parkinson’s Disease.
+Alzheimer’s Disease affects 24 million people worldwide, and dementia as a whole, over 55 million.
 But there are no effective treatments.
 We still don’t understand why these diseases happen or, often, how to effectively diagnose them.

 So where do I find hope?

 Science and ingenuity give me hope.
 Having scientific tools available to the University researcher or the largest drug companies to mimic diseases in a dish gives me hope.